-An investment mortgage (or buy-to-let mortgage) works differently than a residential mortgage.
+An investment mortgage (or buy-to-let mortgage) works differently than a residential mortgage in the Netherlands.

 1. Suitable for long-term rent.